-The Bankruptcy Judges of the Middle District of Florida have approved the following new and amended Local Rules, effective July 1, 2014.
-A brief summary of the revisions is set forth below.
+The Bankruptcy Judges of the Middle District of Florida have approved the following new and amended Local Rules, effective July 1, 2015.
+A brief summary of the revisions is available HERE.
 However, the new and amended Local Rules should be reviewed in their entirety.

 Compensation of Professionals